 Frederick (illness) will be limited to individual drills at OTAs and team minicamp since he is recovering from shoulder surgery, Todd Archer of ESPN.com reports.

 Frederick missed the entirety of the 2018 season after being diagnosed with Guillain-Barre Syndrome, but indicated he currently feels as though he is nearing full strength.
 The shoulder surgery isn't expected to cause problems for the 28-year-old's availability for the start of training camp in July, though it may take some time for him to return to form after a season off the field.

 Frederick is participating in the Cowboys' offseason program, David Helman of the team's official site reports.

 Frederick has been working out with the Cowboys for the better part of the offseason, but this is another step in his recovery from Guillain-Barre Syndrome.
 This is a good sign that the All-Pro center is on track to be ready for training camp.
-However, there's still a long time between then and now.
+However, there's still a long time between now and then.

-Frederick had surgery on his labrum in January and has been recorvering from Gullain-Barre Syndrome, so he'll likely be eased back into on-field action.
-The fact that the 2013 first-round pick is healthy enough to suit up in offseason workouts puts him on track to play for Week 1 in 2019.
+Frederick had surgery on his labrum in January and has been recovering from Gullain-Barre Syndrome, so he'll likely be eased back into on-field action.
+The fact that the 2013 first-round pick is healthy enough to suit up in the offseason program puts him on track to play Week 1.

 Frederick missed the entire 2018 season after dealing with complications stemming from Guillain-Barre syndrome.
 Head coach Jason Garrett took the surgery as a positive, noting that the Pro Bowler could potentially make a full recovery in time for next season.
 If he is unable to return in time for Week 1, Joe Looney is currently in line to continue handling duties at center for Dallas.